simdanonline/rave-react-native/README.md

 ### Integrating Rave React Native

-You can pull in react-native-rave into app with the steps below:
+You can pull in @simdanonline/react-native-rave into app with the steps below:

 - Change directory into your current project directory from your terminal and enter this command:
-  > npm install react-native-rave --save
+  > npm install @simdanonline/react-native-rave --save
   ### OR
-  > yarn add react-native-rave
+  > yarn add @simdanonline/react-native-rave

 <p align="center">
   <img src="https://res.cloudinary.com/flutterwavedeveloper/image/upload/v1540752764/rave-react-native/npm-install-rave.png" style="max-height: 150;" alt="npm-install-rave image">